async-aws/aws/docs/features/pagination.md

 +foreach($result->getStacks(true) as $stack) {
 ```

-Some Endpoints return several lists of items in the same response, like the
+Some endpoints return several lists of items in the same response, like the
 result of `S3::ListObjectsV2()`.
 When iterating over those results, all lists will be mixed in the yielded items.